 Last fall, I had the opportunity to view a variety of migrating bird species come through the property.
 Of the several species of birds I observed, many were some that I was quite familiar with, but a few were new for me.
 One such bird was my frequent observation of a male ruby-crowned kinglet, a very small songbird in the kinglet family.

 If you are a photographer and familiar with this species of bird, you know that the ruby-crowned kinglet is considered to be a frustrating species for bird photographers.
 Even though I am very patient when out in the field, believe me, my experiences with this bird were no exception.
-Although they are one of the few bird species that are fearless enough to come close to humans, they are an extremely active bird.
+Although they are one of the few bird species that are fearless enough to come close to humans, they are extremely active birds.
 Just as I thought I had a nice shot, he was off to another branch or had flown off to a totally different tree and disappeared.
 A few times due to his curious nature, he would come and perch pretty close to me, but I would have to say the majority of his energy was spent searching for food.
-He was taking full advantage of the availability of insects on the warm and mild fall days in order to fuel-up for his journey down south for the winter months.
+He was taking full advantage of the availability of insects on the warm and mild fall days in order to fuel up for his journey down south for the winter months.
 However, I was delighted to observe this interesting and entertaining bird forage swiftly and lightly through the foliage as well as get the chance to take at least a few photographs.

 I would like to share a few interesting facts about the ruby-crowned kinglet (Regulus calendula) as well as a few photographs from my weeks spent with this energetic bird.
 Of the several blurry or empty shots from my sessions, these are the best photographs that made the final cut.
 I hope you enjoy.